Facebook Commits Extra $1B To Support Australian News Industry

-San Francisco, Feb 25 (IANS) Facebook has announced it will invest $1 billion more over the next three years in Australia to support the news industry.
+San Francisco, Feb 25: Facebook has announced it will invest $1 billion more over the next three years in Australia to support the news industry.

 The social network has already invested $600 million since 2018 to help the local news publishers and content platforms.